 - Modifications on the two existing HMUs and the Expansion 1 HMU.

 Fluor's scope of services on Quest were for the provision of engineering, procurement, construction, and construction management of the CO2 Capture Facilities, including the interconnections and scope within the existing AOSP Base Plant Upgrader and Expansion facilities.

-Fluor used its patented and innovative 3rd Gen Modular Execution approach for the 1.1 million tonne-per-year carbon capture facility at the Scotford Upgrader.
+Fluor used an innovative modular execution approach for the 1.2 million tonne-per-year carbon capture facility at the Scotford Upgrader.
 Captured carbon dioxide is sent about 80 kilometers from the facility via underground pipeline to an underground storage site.

 There were 69 separate interlocking modules assembled at the jobsite.
 The EPC and construction management services were for the pre-FEED, FEED and EPC phases of the project.
 Fluor was responsible for project management, quality assurance and control plans, engineering, procurement, contracting, project controls, construction, construction management services and information management services required to achieve the mechanical completion of the CO2 Capture Facilities and related interconnecting facilities to meet the project requirements of safety, budget, quality and schedule.